| Home | Presses | Intro | Site Map | P.R. | Chemicals | Answers |

 Therefore, the factors that make a given draw possible are complicated and may require some research and development work, unless the job has been done here before and the parameters already determined for it.
 Some draws may not be practical in a hand press, or, if the ID of the jacket is very small and the reduction large, it may not be possible to apply enough force without bending the punch.

 In these cases, the draw may be accomplished in several stages, with more than one draw die, so that each step requires less reduction in diameter and therefore less stress on the material.
 Normal bullet jackets have walls that are from 0.020 to 0.050 inches thick, with the average about .026 and tapering to about .012 at the mouth.
 They are usually made of a 5% to 10% zinc, 95% to 90% copper alloy.
-With the normal jacket, a reduction of perhaps 50% of the original diameter per draw is practical.
-That is, a .308 usually may be drawn to .257 (or anything larger such as .284) in one pass.
-The brittleness of the material, its grain structure and state of heat treatment (anneal) or work hardening will determine just how far any given jacket may be drawn.

-Jacket drawing is limited by another factor besides the jacket strength and rupture point.
+J acket drawing is limited by another factor besides the jacket strength and rupture point.
 It is limited by the acceptable concentricity variation.
 When a jacket is pushed through a draw die, the punch which fits inside the jacket must be small enough so that it can pass through the tightest constriction in the die with the jacket around it.
 But this means that the punch will be smaller than the ID of the jacket before the jacket is drawn.
 Alignment of the punch to the exact center of the jacket will therefore be somewhat random, because the jacket can slip to one side as the punch and jacket enter the constriction area.

 The JRD-2die has a cavity that accepts a sliding bushing on the punch, pre-aligning the die, punch, and jacket for a highly concentric draw.

+The JRD-1 die is used for simple reductions where the wall thickness does not need to be changed.
 Jacket drawing dies generally are not quite so critical in diameter control as bullet draw dies.
 The jacket can vary several thousandths without any ill effect, since it will be sized by the swaging process.
 The critical parameter is concentricity, not exact diameter.

 When a jacket is reduced, it pinches down on the punch and needs to be stripped off the punch before the punch and jacket are drawn back down through the die.
 Usually, applying lubrication inside the jacket with a swab cures most problems with sticking, breaking out the jacket base, and poor draws.
-A positive way to strip the jacket off the punch is to use the SK-1-H stripper kit, which consists of a specific caliber (diameter) of JSP-1 Jacket Stripper Plate, aligned and held on the top of the press with the JSP-1 stripper pins.
+A positive way to strip the jacket off the punch is to use the a stripper kit, which consists of a specific caliber (diameter) of JSP-1 Jacket Stripper Plate, aligned and held on the top of the press with the JSP-1 stripper pins.
 The pins are used for all calibers: they simply fit into two slots on either end of the flat stripper plate and let the plate slide back and forth.
 In the center of the plate is a key-hole shaped hole and slot.
 The hole is large enough to clear the jacket, while the slot is machined to just clear the punch diameter but let mouth of the jacket come to rest on top of the plate.

-raised above the top surface of the die, push the plate the other way so the slot is now under the jacket edge, then lower the ram.
+To use the stripper, push the plate so the hole aligns with the top of the die cavity, and draw the jacket.
+While the jacket and punch are raised above the top surface of the die, push the plate the other way so the slot is now under the jacket edge, then lower the ram.
 The punch passes through the slot, and the jacket comes to rest on top of the plate and is pushed free of the punch.
 Moving the plate takes only a gentle tap, either direction.
-An electric power solenoid unit is also available for the Hydro-Press, which automatically moves the

-plate back and for as the ram cycles up and down, eliminating the need to touch the plate at all.
+An electric power solenoid unit is also available for the Hydro-Press, which automatically moves the plate back and for as the ram cycles up and down, eliminating the need to touch the plate at all.

 BULLET DRAW DIES